drINcoder07/drINcoder07/README.md

 # Hi there, I am Aldrin 👋

-An engineer by profession, I am trying to get through the tech industry portal by learning programming languages and building worthwhile projects during free time.
+An engineer by profession, I am learning programming languages and building worthwhile projects during free time as part of my journey in entering the tech industry.

 ---